 I know that in our conversations, I can (and often have) come across as filled with righteous indignation as well as guilt about my privilege.
 I do feel anger, as well as some guilt.
 However, I am finding those emotions to be less and less useful as a place from which to do activist work.
 Increasingly, am am supported and sustained by social justice work in a deep way – by the vision for a better world, as well as the art and community and support and political inspiration and personal growth and challenge that come out of radical movements.
 When I give money, I intend to be really conscious about not doing it from a place of guilt, but doing it from a place of love and joy and the desire to align my actions with my spiritual and political beliefs.

 I’m also conscious that my own ability to consider giving away a big chunk of my financial “cushion” is directly related to the fact that I grew up so financially supported.
-I am extremely grateful for the feeling of safety and of being taken care of that was connected to being financially secure growing up, as well as for the many opportunites (various types of lessons, Farm and Wilderness, my bike trip and trip to Thailand, and many more) I was able to have.
+I am extremely grateful for the feeling of safety and of being taken care of that was connected to being financially secure growing up, as well as for the many opportunities (various types of lessons, Farm and Wilderness, my bike trip and trip to Thailand, and many more) I was able to have.
 I know that these resources alone put me in a position to be able to have even more resources and security for the rest of my life.
 I’m grateful for the flexibility that having access to money and other resources has given me, and I’m even more grateful for your willingness to let me find my own path and for encouraging me to follow the things I’m passionate about.

 I guess the reason I’m saying all of this to you is that I feel like I’m in a process of evaluating how much I need and how much I want to give away.
 I respect the decisions you make around supporting yourself and your loved ones, and I see (and really respect) that you haven’t been motivated by greed or the desire to accumulate wealth.
 I hope you can see where I’m coming from, and know that I’m explaining this all to you because I do respect and feel supported by you.
 I feel that you support me in my process about this stuff and you listen without judgement when I talk about class privilege and related issues that could be really loaded.
 I want to engage with you in this process, and get your feedback about the thoughts I’m having.